zowe/docs-site/docs/extend/lifecycling-with-zwesvstc.md

 - Used for the base Zowe components that are included with the core Zowe runtime.
 - Applies to extensions to allow vendor offerings to be able to have the lifecycle of their 'microservices' within the Zowe USS shell and be included as address spaces under the `ZWESVSTC` started task.

+**Note:**

+All lifecycle scripts are executed from the root directory of the component.
+This directory is usually the parent directory of your `/bin` directory.

 ### Validate

 Each component can optionally instruct Zowe runtime to validate itself with a USS command defined in manifest `commands.validate`.
 If this is not defined, for backward compatible purpose, a call to its `/bin/validate.sh` script will be executed if it exists.